uladzimir-miadzinski/ngx-spellchecker/src/server/spellchecker/readme.md

 Features
 --------

-**Simple Spellchecker** is a spellchecker module for Node.js, that allows to check if a word is misspelled and to get spelling suggestions.
+**Spellchecker** is a spellchecker module for Node.js, that allows to check if a word is misspelled and to get spelling suggestions.

-It comes with dictionaries for English, Spanish, French, German and Dutch, but you can easily add more languages by simply defining a text file with a list of valid words.
+It comes with dictionaries for English, En_MED, but you can easily add more languages by simply defining a text file with a list of valid words.

 It also has a CLI tool that allows to check words from the command line.